17 differences between iPhones and Android smartphones

 6. Accessories

 On Android devices, most accessories and wearables are interchangeable.
-You can use Samsung smartwatches with Huawei smartphones, Sony headphones with Xiaomi devices, and so on.
-Yes, some of them might have slightly less functionality.
+You can use Samsung smartwatches with OnePlus smartphones, Sony headphones with Xiaomi devices, etc. Yes, some of them might have slightly less functionality.
 But overall, you’re not forced into an ecosystem like you are on iPhones.
-Yes, you can use the AirPods, for example, on Android smartphones, but the tradeoff is that you lose many features.
+Yes, you can use the AirPods, for example, on Android smartphones, but the tradeoff is that you lose some features.
 But do you have a pair of high-quality wired headphones that you want to use on a modern iPhone?
 That will be 9 USD, thank you.
 And that’s the catch.
 The accessories dedicated to iPhones are usually much more expensive than their Android counterparts.

 Do you want to buy a third-party charging cable after your cat chewed through the one that came with the device?
 For Android phones, you can find a USB-C cable literally everywhere for a few bucks, and most of them will be compatible with your device.
-On iPhones, the proprietary Lightning port only accepts a small selection of third-party cables.
+The proprietary Lightning port only accepts a small selection of third-party cables on iPhones, and USB-C cables for iPhone 15s are expensive.
 If you buy an uncertified cable, you get a “This Cable or Accessory Is Not Certified” error message.
-The cost of an original Apple cable?
-19 USD, thank you very much.
+What is the cost of an original Apple cable?
+19 USD, thank you very much - again.

 7. Longevity, service, and repair

-One of the biggest issues I have with Apple is its view on service and repair.
-And I’m not talking about the absurd repair prices, although that is also an issue.
-Until recently, repairing a modern iPhone outside of certified, official service centers was a nightmare, due mostly to artificial hurdles Apple introduced to prevent you from repairing your iPhone.
+One of the biggest problems I have with Apple is its view on service and repair.
+And I’m not talking about the absurd repair prices, although that’s also an issue.
+Until recently, repairing a modern iPhone outside of certified, official service centers was a nightmare due mostly to artificial hurdles Apple introduced to prevent you from repairing your iPhone.
 Things like using proprietary screws, pairing the screen with other parts of the smartphone so that you couldn’t simply replace it, etc., are completely artificial obstacles that are not linked to any technical limitation.
-Due to public backlash, Apple’s attitude towards self repair has recently improved, with parts being made available for individual consumers starting with the iPhone 12 and onwards.
+Due to public backlash, Apple’s attitude towards self-repair has recently improved, with parts being made available for individual consumers, starting with the iPhone 12 and onwards.

 Broken iPhone?
 Most of the time, the repair costs are not worth it